axin1301/Satellite-imagery-dataset/README.md

 conda create -n Satellite_Dataset python==3.8
 pip install numpy ipython pandas matplotlib seaborn datetime pathlib shapely geopandas pyrosm h5netcdf haversine requests urllib3 tqdm scipy scikit-learn
 ```

+## Running the code

+1. Run the codes in Cities_and_CBGs_Boundaries_and_Statistics to generate the necessary boundary files for city/CBG as well as the CBG-city lookup table.

+2. Collect the prescribing data manually to prepare the original dataset for processing.

+3. Collect and process the satellite imagery dataset in Satellite_Imagery_and_Visual_Attributes.

+4. Collect and process the ACS/NTL/WorldPop/ACS datasets in SDG_Indicators.